Depression, Anxiety, Mood & Psychotic Disorders

 Please note that comprehensive interventions are not suitable where mental health problems are severe or serious enough to warrant immediate specialist mental health care.

-Specialist treatment is invariably required where serious mental health concerns are evident and an intervention can only help to determine the type of help required and where specific help can be accessed.
-Treatment available for mental health is very broad and can include private counselling to hospital programs, both public and private.
+Specialist treatment is invariably required where serious mental health concerns are evident, and an intervention can only help to determine the type of help required and where specific help can be accessed.
+Treatment available for mental health is extremely broad and can include private counselling to hospital programs, both public and private.
 Where mental health problems are severe, involuntary admissions might have to be organised.